On the coupling of vector fields to the Gauss-Bonnet invariant: Introduction

-An interesting manner to break the conformal invariance is by considering a non-minimally coupled vector field, thus resulting a modification of gravity \cite{Dimopoulos08a,Golovnev08,Golovnev09a,Golovnev09b}.
-Unfortunately, the non-minimal coupling to gravity is known to be problematic due to the emergence of instabilities \cite{Himmetoglu08a,Himmetoglu08b,Himmetoglu09a,Karciauskas10as}.
-Although the existence of instabilities represents a serious drawback for the consistency of the theory, the very nature of the instabilities has been called into question, and a number of scenarios have been envisaged to evade them\footnote{For other studies regarding the uses and issues of vector fields in cosmology see for example \cite{Esposito09aj,Golovnev13gpa,Fleury14qfa}.} \cite{Karciauskas10as}.
-In this paper we examine a cosmological vector field non-minimally coupled to gravity through the Gauss-Bonnet invariant.
-Although couplings between the Gauss-Bonnet invariant and scalar fields have been explored in the context of inflationary cosmology \cite{Carter05fu,Satoh08ck,Guo09uk,Guo10jr,Satoh10ep,Jiang13gza,Nozari13wua,Kanti15pda}, the coupling between the Gauss-Bonnet invariant and a massive vector field has not been explicitly explored in the literature\footnote{Non-minimal couplings of the electromagnetic field to gravity, in particular to the Gauss-Bonnet invariant, have been considered as a mechanism to generate large-scale magnetic fields during inflation \cite{Bamba:2008ja,Sadeghi09pu}.}.
-Arguably, this owes to the very presence of instabilities in relatively simple settings, as in the case of a non-minimal coupling to the Ricci scalar, which then invites to exercise caution when considering more complicated non-minimal couplings.
+An interesting manner to break the conformal invariance is by considering a non-minimally coupled vector field, thus resulting in a modification of gravity \cite{Dimopoulos08a,Golovnev08,Golovnev09a,Golovnev09b}.
+Unfortunately, the non-minimal coupling to gravity is known to be problematic due to the emergence of instabilities \cite{Himmetoglu08a,Himmetoglu08b,Himmetoglu09a}.
+Although the existence of these problems represents a serious drawback for the consistency of the theory, the very nature of the instabilities has been called into question, and a number of scenarios have been envisaged to evade them \cite{Karciauskas10as}.
+In this paper, we examine a cosmological vector field non-minimally coupled to gravity through the Gauss-Bonnet invariant.
+Although couplings between the Gauss-Bonnet invariant and scalar fields have been explored in the context of inflationary cosmology \cite{Tsujikawa:2004dm,Carter05fu,Satoh08ck,Guo09uk,Sadeghi09pu,Guo10jr,Satoh10ep,Jiang13gza,Nozari13wua,Koh:2014bka,Okada:2014eva,Kanti:2015pda,vandeBruck:2015gjd,vandeBruck:2016xvt,Koh:2016abf,Mathew:2016anx,vandeBruck:2017voa,Fomin:2017qta,Yi:2018gse,Granda:2019jqy,Granda:2019wyi,Jimenez:2019gmr,Kleidis:2019ywv,Fomin:2020hfh,Pozdeeva:2020shl,Rashidi:2020wwg}, the coupling with a massive vector field has not been sufficiently explored in the literature\footnote{Non-minimal couplings of the electromagnetic field to gravity, in particular to the Gauss-Bonnet invariant, have been considered as a mechanism to generate large-scale magnetic fields during inflation \cite{Sadeghi09pu, Bamba:2008ja}.} \cite{Oliveros:2016myr}.
+Arguably, this is due to the very presence of instabilities in relatively simple settings, as in the case of a non-minimal coupling to the Ricci scalar, which then invites to exercise caution when considering more complicated non-minimal couplings.
 Nevertheless, the reason for us to invoke such a coupling owes to the peculiar behavior of the Gauss-Bonnet invariant.
-Indeed, a most crucial feature is that it changes sign when passing from inflation to a matter or radiation dominated phase.
-Consequently, a mass term for the vector field coming from such a coupling features the same change of sign towards the end of inflation.
-In this regard, the goal of this paper is to investigate whether this change of sign allows us to avoid the perturbative instability associated with the change of sign in the vector field's mass squared.
-Also, we wish to explore whether a vector field with such a coupling can contribute significantly to the total energy density after inflation, thus being able to play the role of a curvaton.
+Indeed, a very crucial feature is that it changes its sign when passing from inflation to a matter or radiation dominated phase.
+Consequently, a mass term for the vector field, coming from this coupling, features the same change of sign towards the end of inflation.
+In the vector curvaton scenario \cite{Dimopoulos06}, a negative mass-squared is required for the vector field to generate a nearly flat power spectrum, while a positive mass-squared is required for the vector field engages into quick oscillations after inflation, in order to avoid the generation of large background anisotropies if the vector field dominates the Universe.
+However, a clear mechanism producing this change of sign is not provided, and thus it has to be assumed \cite{Dimopoulos06}.
+In this regard, the goal of this paper is to investigate whether a vector field coupled to this topological term can contribute significantly to the total energy density after inflation, thus being able to play the role of a curvaton.
+Two key assumptions are made in order to keep the isotropy in the expansion: $i)$ the vector field is subdominant during inflation \cite{Dimopoulos06} and $ii)$ after inflation the vector field conduct itself as a pressureless mater \cite{Dimopoulos06}.
+These assumptions allow us to safely use an isotropic and homogeneous spacetime, i.e. the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric.